 If you are experiencing any painful or worrying symptoms, don’t wait to get your dental emergency treated!
 Stay calm and follow these steps:

 Your dental emergency will likely fall into one of two categories.
-The first is long-term emergencies that appear as a result of untreated tooth decay or oral infection.
+The first is long-term emergencies that develop over long periods of time due to untreated issues, such as cavities, gum disease, or teeth grinding.
 The second is sudden, short-term emergencies caused by physical trauma.
 Always call our dental office if either of these situations occurs so we can schedule your emergency appointment.
 Until you get to our dental office, read our tips on how you can address your emergency.

 The best way to determine the cost of your dental emergency is by having Dr. Neslund evaluate your case directly.
 The sooner you get to our dental office, the sooner we can determine what sort of treatment is needed.
 Each dental service comes with its own unique cost, which is why an initial consultation is important.
 When you arrive, we’ll make sure you’re feeling comfortable, get you examined as soon as possible, and discuss your treatment plan in better detail.

 Knocked-out teeth, loose restorations, and severe toothaches are just a few dental injuries that you want to avoid if you can.
 While dental emergencies aren’t entirely preventable, there are several steps you can take to dramatically reduce your risk of experiencing one.
 Read on to learn a few that we recommend to our patients in and around Carlisle.